CornellLabofOrnithology/angular-styleguide/README.md

   ~~- Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.~~

   -I don't think this is necessary.
 One, I see no reason to define the functions separately.
 Two, I prefer, the controller functions to be laid out in order of timing and priority.
 Things that needs to happen immediately are loaded immediately.
+It also avoid triplication of the naming, yuck.

     *Why?*: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.